baztheallmighty/MTautodraw/README.md

 #### Known Limitations

+  * **"The script output a lot of errors at the moment.
+Most of these can be ignored. "**
   * The script can be slow when processing a large number of devices.
   * Duplicate hostnames are not supported and will cause the script to stop with an error.
   * Junos LLDP neighbor matching may rely on interface descriptions, which could be inaccurate if not standardized.